How To Use A “One-Action” Strategy To Activate Your Audience

-For example, a person buying your product may be more valuable than them following you on Twitter (or maybe not — again, it depends on your goals).
+For example, a person who buys your product may be more valuable than one who follows you on Twitter (or maybe not — again, it depends on your goals).

 So, when determining what action you want to drive you need to weigh the relative value of each possibility.

 Would you rather sell 10 albums or get 100 people to sign up to your email list?